driesvints/sponsors/README.md

 ### Why are there separate organization methods?

 The GitHub GraphQL API was designed in a way that there's a differentation between user accounts and organization accounts.
 Because we need to be able to perform sponsorship checks on both of them we both need to use [the `user` query](https://docs.github.com/en/graphql/reference/queries#user) as well as [the `organization` query](https://docs.github.com/en/graphql/reference/queries#organization).
 Therefor, we need to know beforehand if the entity we're doing the sponsorship check against is either a user or an organization.

+### Why is the `Viewer` keyword necessary in some of the methods?

+"Viewer" is also a concept in the GraphQL API of GitHub.
+It represents the currently authenticated user that's performing the API requests.
+That's why I've decided to also use this terminology in the package's API.

 ### Why is the sponsorship check returning `false` for private sponsorship checks?